 Industry Trends

 In the Autumn 2024 issue of Think Global People magazine, Dr. Sue Shortland discussed the growing trend toward alternative global mobility assignments.
-As global mobility evolves, short-term assignments and international one-way transfers are becoming increasingly popular among employers for their flexibility, cost-effectiveness, and talent development potential.
-However, these policies have some downsides compared to traditional long-term expatriate assignments.
+More employers are leaning toward alternative assignments like short-term roles and one-way international transfers.
+Why?
+They’re flexible, cost-efficient, and offer great opportunities for developing talent.
+But let’s be honest—these options aren’t without their challenges, especially when compared to traditional long-term expatriate assignments.

 Short-Term Assignments in Alternative Global Mobility Policies

-Short-term assignments (STAs), typically lasting 3 to 12 months, have become more popular due to perceived cost advantages, their ability to rapidly deploy talent, and opportunities for skill transfer and career development.
+Short-term assignments (STAs), typically lasting 3 to 12 months, have become more popular due to perceived cost advantages, help companies quickly place the right talent in the right spot, and provide employees with valuable career development experiences.
 However, due to family separation, STAs pose challenges related to tax compliance, assignment extensions, and employee well-being.

 Commuter Assignments as an Alternative Mobility Solution